MATLAB for Math 18

 All of these fields deal with vast amounts of raw data that may be difficult or impossible to work with by hand.
 Computer programs like MATLAB help by performing tedious calculations error-free, so that you can avoid wasting all your time crunching numbers.
 It turns out that MATLAB is especially well suited for working with matrices and performing various algorithmic routines that come up in linear algebra.

-Homework should be uploaded to Gradescope by 11:59 pm on the listed due dates.
+Homework should be uploaded to Gradescope by 11:59 pm (San Diego time) on the listed due dates.
 (See the instructions within Assignment 1 for more information.)
 Be careful to pace yourself with the rest of the course; if you see a midterm coming up near a MATLAB due date, it is to your advantage to do your homework early.
 Four random exercises will be graded each time.